simple-acme/simple-acme.github.io/reference/plugins/store/certificatestore.md

 The updated setting only takes effect after the next (uncached) renewal.

 ## Keep existing
-The `--keepexisting` switch can be used to prevent the program from deleting older versions of the certificate from the store.
+The `‑‑keepexisting` switch can be used to prevent the program from deleting older versions of the certificate from the store.

 ## Private key ACL
-The `--acl-fullcontrol` and `--acl-read` parameters can be used to grant principals other than the defaults for a specific store access to the private key.
+The `‑‑acl-fullcontrol` and `‑‑acl-read` parameters can be used to grant principals other than the defaults for a specific store access to the private key.
 You can use principal names or well-known SIDs here.

 ## Unattended